MichaelBrueggemann/sheepsmeadow/README.md

 - All Actions of an `Agent` are collected in a `ruleSet`, a PriorityQuene\<Action>  which sorts all `Action`s of an `Agent` by their `priority`.
 This defines the "importance" of "Action"s for the "Agent".

 ## 28.04.2024
-Funny Note: on 08.03.2024 when setting up this project, i decided to represent each cell of the models grid as stacks of entities (Stack\<Entity>) as i thought that this would be a clever way to have multiple Entities in one grid cell whilst also having an easy way to decide, if a cell is already occupied (stack size is greater than 1).
+Funny Note: on 08.03.2024 when setting up this project, I decided to represent each cell of the models grid as stacks of entities (Stack\<Entity>) as I thought that this would be a clever way to have multiple Entities in one grid cell whilst also having an easy way to decide, if a cell is already occupied (stack size is greater than 1).
-Today seems to be the day this bites me in the ass, as i figured out that MASONs `LabeledPortrayal2D` is defined on Object directly passed from another object (my grid).
+Today seems to be the day this bites me in the ass, as I figured out that MASONs `LabeledPortrayal2D` is defined on Object directly passed from another object (my grid).
 But this grid doesnt pass the actual Entity-objects as `LabeledPortrayal2D` would expect, but passes `Stack<Entity>` objects instead.
-Running the model then greeds my with this kind error message:
+Running the model then greets me with this kind error message:

 ```
 Exception in thread "AWT-EventQueue-0" java.lang.ClassCastException: class Model.Entities.Objects.Grass cannot be cast to class java.util.Stack (Model.Entities.Objects.Grass is in unnamed module of loader 'app'; java.util.Stack is in module java.base of loader 'bootstrap')